paulasquin/computer-vision-cs/Assignment2/report.md

 ## Outputs

 We managed to get a score of 0.4144, which is quite great considering a non-deep-learning implementation.
-I was indeed quit surprised by the capacity and relative fastness of OpenCV implementation.
-Still
+We was indeed quit surprised by the capacity and relative fastness of OpenCV implementation.
+We generate a video output in order to analyze the behaviour of our pipeline: the pedestrians aren't well recognize when they are quite at a long distance from the camera, as the image quality is very low.
+Still, when they are getting closer, we definitively are able to well

 ## Pros, cons and possible improvements
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA5NjU4OTYzOSw2MzgyOTU3MywtMTEyND
+eyJoaXN0b3J5IjpbLTExNTQ2Mzc4MDIsNjM4Mjk1NzMsLTExMj
-I4NTI4MCwtNzU4OTg4ODMwXX0=
+QyODUyODAsLTc1ODk4ODgzMF19
 -->